 Wet vs Dry Clay

-- Clay does have quite a bit of aluminum in it (18% in this bentonite) but it is my understanding that due to the charged nature of the molecules in clay, it will not cause aluminum toxicity. (source)
+- Clay does have quite a bit of aluminum in it (15% in this bentonite) as well as lead, but due to the charged nature of the molecules in clay, it will not cause toxicity. (source)

 - Starting slow is a good idea- I started with just 1/4 teaspoon for each of my small children a day, and worked up to 1 teaspoon (when I’m consistent with it… I try…) and double that for myself.